 If you want to shop, you can head to the largest shopping mall in Krakow in the east of the old town, Galeria Krakowska.
 Alternatively, Bonarka City Center is just a short drive away and less crowded.

 Apart from sightseeing, you can enjoy the food at Wierzynek restaurant and Morskie Oko restaurant.
-Wierzynek restaurant is located right on the Main Market Square and is one of Krakow’s oldest restaurants that served famous people such as George Bush, Kate Moss, and Fidel Castro.
+Located is right on the Main Market Square, Wierzynek restaurant is one of Krakow’s oldest restaurants that served famous people such as George Bush, Kate Moss, and Fidel Castro.

 Being the centre of tourism in Krakow, this is one of the most popular places for visitors to stay.
 As such, you will have plenty of accommodation options to choose from, but it is also more expensive than elsewhere in the city.
 You can still find some more budget options, but they will be a lot more basic than what you could enjoy elsewhere in the city for the same money.